Miriana Tona

 Miriana Tona (born 9 January 1995) is an Italian professional tennis player.

-She has a career-high singles ranking of world No. 310, achieved on 22 July 2024.
-Her highest doubles ranking is No. 276, set on 31 March 2025.
+Tona has a career-high singles ranking of world No. 310, achieved on 22 July 2024.
+Her highest doubles ranking is No. 246, attained on 8 September 2025.

-Tona has won two singles title and 15 doubles titles on the ITF Circuit.
+Tona has won two singles titles and 17 doubles titles on the ITF Circuit.

 Career

 In 2021, she won the first singles title of her career in Piracicaba, Brazil.

 In April 2023, she won the singles final and doubles championship in Antalya, Türkiye.
 The following week, she won the doubles championship in the first W25 tournament of her career in Larnaca, Cyprus.

-In August 2023, she played in the biggest singles final of her career at the W40 tournament in Arequipa, Peru.
+In August, she played in the biggest singles final of her career at the W40 tournament in Arequipa, Peru.

-In March 2024, she played the second most important singles final of her career at the W50 tournament in São Paulo, Brazil.
-She was defeated by Russian Maria Koryzeva.
+In March 2024, she played the second most important singles final of her career at the W50 tournament in São Paulo, Brazil where she was defeated by Maria Kozyreva.

-In April 2024, she played in the doubles finals in the tournaments in Colombia (Mosquera and Anapoima).
+In April, she played in the doubles finals of two tournaments in Colombia, in Mosquera and Anapoima.

-In September 2024, Leme and Piracicaba from Brazil and in Pula, Italy became doubles champions at the W35 tournament held.
+In September, she played in Leme and Piracicaba, Brazil and in Pula, Italy and became doubles champion at all three W35 events.

-In March 2025, she won the biggest title of her career with her Czech partner Michaela Bayerlová at the ITF W50 Vacaria Open in Vacaria, Brazil.
+In March 2025, she won the biggest title of her career with her Czech partner Michaela Bayerlová at the W50 Vacaria Open in Brazil.
+In September 2025, at 30 years old, she made her WTA Tour debut at the SP Open, qualifying for the main draw (with wins over Lian Tran and Pietra Rivoli) and played the biggest match of her career against top seed Beatriz Haddad Maia, losing in straight sets.

-In 2025, at 30 years old, she has her WTA tour debut at 2025 SP Open – Singles, qualifying (after defeating Lian Tran and Pietra Rivoli, for the main draw where she played the biggest match of her career against Beatriz Haddad Maia, number 1 of the seeding, losing to her.
+Entering as a lucky loser, Tona achieved her first WTA Tour main-draw match win at the 2026 Athens Open, defeating wildcard entrant Sapfo Sakellaridi.
+She lost to top seed Clara Tauson in the second round.